Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

-Now let $X$ be a perfect algebraic space essentially of finite type.
+Now let $X$ be a separated pfp perfect algebraic space.
 Let $\omega_X=f^!\Ql$ denote the dualizing sheaf.
 We define the Borel-Moore homology of $X$ as

 The usual properties of the Borel-Moore homology hold (by the functoriality of the six operations).
-We list a few. \begin{itemize} \item If $f:X\to Y$ is a perfectly proper morphism, there is an canonical map
+We list a few. \begin{itemize} \item If $f:X\to Y$ is a perfectly proper morphism, there is a canonical map